rizwanranjha/GitHub-for-Beginners/README.md

 - Create GitHub Wiki
 - Set up basic GitHub Actions

+**Learning Goals**: Manage issues, use GitHub Projects, write documentation, explore GitHub Actions

+🔍 What to search:

+    how to create and manage GitHub Issues with labels

+    how to use GitHub Projects for task management

+    how to create a GitHub Wiki for documentation

+    how to set up GitHub Actions for Python

+    how to write unit tests in Python with unittest

+    what is CI/CD with GitHub Actions

 **🔧 Mini Project**: CLI Network Scanner + Wiki + Issues

+🔍 What to search:

+    Python CLI network scanner tutorial

+    how to document a Python project on GitHub using Wiki
 ---

 ### 🟧 Day 4: GitHub Pages & Profile